 - zero time in the oven

-- Grass-fed Butter, Ghee OR refined coconut oil for vegan no bake cookies
+- Grass-fed Butter – you can also use, Ghee OR refined coconut oil for vegan no bake cookies

-- Powdered Monk Fruit Sweetener OR coconut sugar OR 1/3 cup maple syrup for paleo no bake cookies
+- Powdered Monk Fruit Sweetener – If you’re not low carb, you can sub with coconut sugar OR 1/3 cup maple syrup for paleo no bake cookies

-- Coconut – a mix of shredded coconut and coconut flakes for the best texture –
+- Coconut – instead of rolled oats like classic no bake cookies, we are using a mix of shredded coconut and coconut flakes for the best texture to mimic that classic no bake oatmeal cookie texture.

 - macadamia nuts